DoorDash (NYSE:DASH) Stock Price Down 7%

 DoorDash, Inc. (NYSE:DASH)’s stock price traded down 7% on Thursday .
 The stock traded as low as $98.50 and last traded at $100.57.
 64,685 shares changed hands during trading, a decline of 99% from the average session volume of 4,711,151 shares.
 The stock had previously closed at $108.13.

 Several equities analysts have weighed in on the company.
-Mizuho dropped their price objective on DoorDash from $205.00 to $150.00 and set a “neutral” rating on the stock in a research note on Tuesday.
+Zacks Investment Research cut DoorDash from a “hold” rating to a “sell” rating in a research note on Tuesday, January 11th.
 Evercore ISI upgraded DoorDash from an “in-line” rating to an “outperform” rating and set a $256.00 price objective on the stock in a research note on Tuesday, January 11th.
-KGI Securities upgraded DoorDash from a “neutral” rating to an “outperform” rating in a research note on Monday, November 22nd.
-JMP Securities raised their price objective on DoorDash from $210.00 to $230.00 and gave the company an “outperform” rating in a research note on Monday, October 18th.
-Finally, DA Davidson lifted their target price on DoorDash from $158.00 to $210.00 and gave the stock a “neutral” rating in a research note on Wednesday, November 10th.
+Northcoast Research assumed coverage on DoorDash in a research note on Wednesday, January 19th.
+They set a “neutral” rating on the stock.
+Royal Bank of Canada raised their price objective on DoorDash from $210.00 to $260.00 and gave the company an “outperform” rating in a research note on Wednesday, November 10th.
+Finally, Piper Sandler lifted their target price on DoorDash from $221.00 to $227.00 and gave the stock a “neutral” rating in a research note on Wednesday, November 10th.
 One analyst has rated the stock with a sell rating, nine have issued a hold rating and twelve have given a buy rating to the company’s stock.
 According to data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus target price of $223.89.

 The company has a 50-day moving average price of $132.82 and a two-hundred day moving average price of $176.41.
 The stock has a market capitalization of $32.59 billion, a P/E ratio of -26.32 and a beta of -0.36.